chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Select a range of notes:

-* Move the mouse pointer to anywhere not on a note bar.
+* Press the left mouse button with the mouse pointer over the score background, not on a note bar.
-* Press the left mouse button and drag the yellow rectangle to surround heads of all notes to be selected.
+* Drag to cause the yellow rectangle to surround the heads of all notes to be selected.
 * Release the mouse button.
 * The head of each selected note will be surrounded by a white box.

 Add notes to the selection:

-* Hold down the shift key, starting with some notes selected.
+* Starting with some notes selected, drag as above holding down the Shift key.
-* Drag the yellow rectangle around other notes.
-* They will be added to the selection.
+* Drag the yellow rectangle around other notes and they will be added to the selection.

 Remove notes from the selection:

-* Hold down the Option key and drag, starting with some notes selected.
+* Starting with some notes selected, drag as above holding down the Option key (Alt on Windows).
 * Any selected notes you drag the yellow rectangle around over will be deselected.

 Extend the selection past the left or right of the currently visible notes:

 * Drag as above but move the mouse pointer a slightly past the left or right end of the window.
-* The score will autoscroll in that direcction.
-* It will stop if it reaches that end of the score.
+* The score will autoscroll in that direction and stop if it reaches that end of the score.

 Select all notes in the score: